Don't misunderstand party : Mamata to disgruntled TMC leaders | Politics

 Don't misunderstand party : Mamata to disgruntled TMC leaders

-West Bengal Chief Minister Mamata Banerjee in a message to disgruntled TMC leaders on Wednesday said she is aware of those in touch with the oposition camp and differences among individuals should not lead to any misunderstanding of the party.
+West Bengal Chief Minister Mamata Banerjee in a message to disgruntled TMC leaders on Wednesday said she is aware of those in touch with the opPosition camp and differences among individuals should not lead to any misunderstanding about the party.
 Banerjee said she will henceforth personally look after the party as well as the administration.

 "I have been in politics all my life.
 Through my experience I can never claim that everybody is good.
 There may be one or two people who are not good, but we will set right those mistakes.
 The TMC will rectify if some mistakes have been committed," she said in her first major public rally here in the post-COVID time.
 "There can be misunderstanding or someone may be angry with some individuals, but please don't misunderstand the party for that," Banerjee appealed.